“Relationship between the production of noble wines and their organoleptic properties”.

 4- Wine production conditions

-As a result, every human choice must be made, and can only be made, if we know our wine, and if we have learned to understand the evolving characteristics of its personality, because a noble wine is not static, and its silhouette is modified every year by a climate that is never the same.
+We specify the date and type of planting, rootstocks, soil preparation, pruning, sanitary protection and soil maintenance.
+Fundamentally, we first had to define the personality of the wine, and then analyze all the factors that would ensure that they belonged to conditions, gestures and practices suited to the production of a noble wine.
+As a result, every human choice must be made, and can only be made, if we know our wine, and if we have learned to understand the evolving characteristics of its personality, because a noble wine is not static, and its silhouette is modulated each year by a climate that is never identical.

 VIN NOBLE